 All these are well compensated and probably much more challenging and personally satisfying than opportunities in other sectors.

-Over 700 students in four batches have graduated and we have an excellent placement record.
+Over 1000 students in five batches have graduated and we have an excellent placement record.
 Some key points are highlighted below

 - 90 % of our students are working in the social sector, reflective of their social commitment